 Australian Rules Football

 Australia’s national sport, Australian Rules Football (AFL), is what the NHL is to Canadians…a national passion.
 Like an NHL hockey team, an AFL team’s scouting and recruitment process is intensive and exhaustive – finding the right players wins championships and sells tickets.
-Gerard Ferrara, from the Australian Council for Educational Research (ACER), has found a way to improve the scouting and recruitment process and give teams a competitive advantage.
+Gerard Ferrara, from the Australian Council for Educational Research (ACER), has found a way to improve the scouting recruit for success, giving teams a competitive advantage.

 Gerard has been working with one of the leading AFL clubs to give them an edge on the field.
 While a player’s athletic ability is critical, Gerard has found that a player’s personality characteristics can also make or break him.
 Believe it or not, a high concern for others could be a detriment.
 Gerard said, “it is one thing to get along with and respect your teammates and other players, but it is another thing when a player strives too hard to be popular.”

 Gerard used the Work Personality Index® to help the club identify the personality characteristics of their better performing players – the characteristics that contribute to their success.
 Now, the club’s recruitment officers use these benchmarks as part of their evaluation.
 The Work Personality Index Job Match Profile is quick to report which candidates have personality traits that will help them succeed and which ones may have trouble hacking it.

 Results show that obvious characteristics like ambition, motivation, rule following and dependability correlate highly with successful players.
 One of the key areas the club is focusing on is that the players in the leadership group demonstrate and live the values and behaviours that the club has identified as important.
 To be a good player requires applying themselves 100% on training and game days.
 Even if things are not working out, they must stick to team rules and not get distracted by players who are not following them.